-Back in the day, when I helped to manage a catering business and cafe in Philadelphia, wonton cups were one of our favorite party tricks.
-They’re simple to make, with pre-made wonton wrappers in a mini muffin tin, and can be filled with just about anything.
+Brynn McDowell’s version is simple to prepare, and can be filled with just about anything.
 This version is stuffed with hummus and veggies, and topped with spicy sriracha.

-You’ll find Brynn McDowell’s recipe at The Domestic Dietitian.
+You’ll find the recipe at The Domestic Dietitian.

 Find the recipe now on Erika’s Gluten-free Kitchen.

-Like party games?
 Depending on the rowdiness of your guests, this one might end up on the floor.
-But before it’s reduced to a pile of veggie rubble (plus cheese and salami, if you like), they’ll marvel at the spectacle of this architectural presentation, served with creamy cilantro dip on the side.
+But before it’s reduced to a pile of veggie rubble (plus cheese and salami, if you like!), they’ll marvel at the spectacle of this architectural presentation, served with creamy cilantro dip on the side.

 Suzanne will teach you how to build your own tower at Flour Arrangements.

 49. Simple Thai Spring Rolls

 Filled with ground pork and glass noodles, cabbage and other healthy veggies, and pan-fried until golden, these spring rolls make a delectable finger food, served with plum or hoisin sauce for dipping.